Are you interested in gaining real-life work experience via an award-winning* programme?

 You will have access to:

-The Spring 2023 programme is open to all Queen Mary undergraduates from any academic school (including medicine and dentistry students).
+The Summer Sprint 2023 programme is open to all Queen Mary undergraduates from any academic school (including medicine and dentistry students).

 Please note that as the programme is designed to support students from under-represented backgrounds in higher education, applications from students in receipt of a financial aid bursary from the university will be prioritised.